mingwangrrc/WEBD-1008/README.md

 ## Introduction
 Welcome to the WEBD-1008 Web Development Course Repository.
 This repository serves as a resource and guide for students enrolled in the WEBD-1008 course, focusing on the fundamentals of web development including HTML, CSS, JavaScript, and responsive design principles.

-## Course Description
-WEBD-1008 is an introductory course designed to equip students with the essential skills and knowledge needed to begin crafting interactive and responsive web applications.
-Through a series of assignments and projects, students will learn to implement modern web design techniques and best practices.

 ## Important Notes
-- **Educational Purpose**: The code and resources provided in this repository are for educational purposes only.
-They are meant to guide and assist you in understanding the concepts and assignments of the WEBD-1008 course.
+- **For Review and Understanding Only**: The codes in this repository are intended for review purposes and to give a basic idea of how the assignments are structured.
+They are not meant to be copied directly for your assignments.
-- **Academic Integrity**: Students are encouraged to use this repository as a reference and learning tool.
-However, copying code directly for assignments or projects is strongly discouraged and may lead to academic consequences.
-Always strive to understand the material and complete the work independently.
+- **Academic Integrity**: It's crucial to adhere to your institution's academic integrity policy when utilizing this repository.
+Directly copying code for your assignments can result in severe academic consequences.

 ## Disclaimer
-The owner of this repository does not take any responsibility for academic misconduct resulting from the misuse of the material provided.
-It is the user's responsibility to adhere to their academic institution's policies on integrity and proper citation.
+- The information and code in this repository are provided for educational purposes only.
+The owner of this repository does not condone plagiarism or academic dishonesty.
+- **I do not take any responsibility if copying my code leads to academic issues, including receiving a grade of 0 or other sanctions.** It's your responsibility to use these resources ethically and within the guidelines of your academic institution.
+- While effort is made to keep the repository up-to-date, the owner does not guarantee the accuracy or completeness of the code.

 ## Repository Structure
-- **Assignments**: Each folder corresponds to a specific assignment given in the WEBD-1008 course.
-Inside, you'll find starter code, resources, and instructions related to the assignment.
+Each directory within this repository corresponds to a specific assignment from the WEBD-1008 course.
+Inside, you'll find the code files along with a brief description of the assignment.
-- **Resources**: This section includes additional resources such as links to reading materials, tutorials, and tools that can assist in the learning process.
-- **Projects**: Sample projects or project guidelines may be provided here to give students an idea of how to integrate the skills learned into a comprehensive project.

 ## Usage
-- **Explore**: Navigate through the repository to understand the structure and content of the WEBD-1008 course.
+1. **Explore**: Feel free to browse the directories and examine the code to understand how different problems are approached and solved.
-- **Learn**: Use the resources and code examples to aid your learning process and understand how to apply concepts in practical scenarios.
+2. **Learn**: Use the code as a reference to learn new techniques and methodologies that you might apply to your own work.
-- **Contribute**: If you're a past student or have relevant resources to contribute, please adhere to the contribution guidelines provided.
+3. **Do Not Copy**: Remember, the purpose of these assignments is to challenge and improve your coding skills.
+Use them for learning, not copying.

+## Contributions
+If you've taken the WEBD-1008 course and wish to contribute to this repository, please ensure your contributions adhere to the following:
+- **No Direct Answers**: Do not provide direct answers to assignment questions.
+- **Guidance Only**: Provide guidance, best practices, and learning tips instead.
+- **Quality**: Ensure your code is readable, well-commented, and follows good coding practices.

+## Disclaimer
+The owner of this repository is not responsible for any academic misconduct that arises from the misuse of the code provided.
+It is your responsibility to use these resources ethically and within the guidelines of your academic institution.

+## Contact
+If you have any questions or suggestions regarding this repository, please feel free to [open an issue](link-to-your-repository-issues-section).

+Thank you for visiting and happy learning!

 ## Contribution Guidelines
 If you wish to contribute to this repository, please ensure your contributions are educational, relevant, and follow good coding practices.
 Direct answers to assignment questions are not permitted.